What is Virtual Coaching

 Develops listening skills

-Both client and coach will develop their listening skills with telephone coaching.
-The skills of highly effective listening is invaluable.
+Both client and coach will develop their listening & observation skills with virtual coaching.
+The skill of highly effective listening is invaluable.
 It’s also quite elusive.
 Telephone coaching provides an excellent opportunity to build mastery in this vital area of communication.
+Without visual clues, it’s essential to pay attention to everything, the spoken and unspoken.
 Leaders who receive coaching via the telephone often comment on how well their listening ability has developed.

 Virtual coaching is not for everyone